Special Interest Organizations

 Armed Forces LZ (AFLZ)

 The Armed Forces LZ student organization is a community of UT Southwestern’s fighting men and women.
-It aims to be a resource for veterans and current service members, and members of the first responder community – both faculty and students – to meet, socialize, and otherwise support each other in academic and professional pursuits with particular emphasis on welcoming new members of the Southwestern family.
+It aims to be a resource for veterans, current service members, and members of the first responder community – both faculty and students – to meet, socialize, and otherwise support each other in academic and professional pursuits with particular emphasis on welcoming new members of the Southwestern family.